rahulprasad2823/The-complete-2021-Web-Development-Bootcamp/README.md

 PROJECTS:

-Project 1 : Using HTML created personal site
+* Project 1 : Using HTML created personal site
-Project 2 final : HTML, CSS and Bootstrap(Tindog)
+* Project 2 final : HTML, CSS and Bootstrap(Tindog)
+* Project 3 : Dice game - JS and DOM methods
+* Project 4 : Drum kit - JS Keyboard events
+* Project 5 : Simon Game - JS and jQuery
+* Project 6: BMI Calculator - Node.js and Express.js.
+This project using API methods such as GET and POST to calculate the BMI
+* Project 7: Weather App - Node.js and Express.js.
+This project uses external weather API to make GET call to get the weather data after a POST request is sent.
+* Project 8: Newsletter Sign up - Html, CSS, Bootstrap, JS, Nodejs, express,API, NPM, Nodemon, body-parser etc
+* Project 9 and 10: Todo List app - Continuation of Todo list app v2.
+Added get, post and delete routes.
+You can now create and delete todo list for today and for custom list.
+Custom list can be added to the home route (ex: /work).
+Using MongoDB Altas cloud database the data is collected.
+Hosted application through Heroku.
+*